deepmindru-afk/TuriX-CUA/README.md

 Get API now with $20 credit from our [official web page](https://turix.ai/api-platform/).
 Login to our website and the key is at the bottom.
+In this main (multi-agent) branch, you need to set the brain, actor, and memory models.
+It only supports mac for now.
+If you enable planning
+(`agent.use_plan: true`), you also need to set the planner model.
+We strongly recommand you to set the turix-actor model as the actor.
+The brain can be any VLMs you like, we provide qwen3vl in out platform.
+Gemini-3-pro is tested to be smartest, and Gemini-3-flash is fast and smart enough for most of the tasks.
 Edit API in `examples/config.json`:
 ```json
 "brain_llm": {